rmrenner/processing-doodles/recursivebranches/README.md

 S: save a screencap

+P: randomize parameters (line width etc)

-L: toggle the display of lines
+L: generate a new set of lines with current parameters

-C: toggle the display of filled-in cells
+C: recolor existing lines with a new color scheme